Kanu-Calista/online-retail-revenue-drivers/README.md

 - Increase inventory and marketing investment around high-performing products.
 - Diversify into additional geographic markets to reduce dependence on the UK.
 - Prepare inventory and staffing for seasonal demand peaks.
-- Identify high-value bulk purchasers and develop tailored business-to-business offers.
-Project_report.pdf
+- Identify high-value bulk purchasers and develop tailored business-to-business offers